Fleishman-Lab/pSUFER/README.md

 You can control the pSUFER analysis through pSUFER_config.yaml:
 1. trajectories: how many relax trajectories to perform.
-2. energy_cutoff_for_pymol: What is the energy cutoff by which to decide look for suboptimal positions
+2. energy_cutoff_for_pymol: What is the energy cutoff by which to decide to look for suboptimal positions
 3. identities_at_frustrated_pos: how many identities at a position count for being suboptimal.

 In case you wish to avoid the relaxation step, you can place the structures directly under ``relax/<my dir>/<PDB>.pdb``.

 # Results
-  All suboptimal positions are summerized in pSUFERED.csv
+  All suboptimal positions are summarized in pSUFERED.csv

-  To visualized the suboptimal positions, two options are available:
+  To visualize the suboptimal positions, two options are available:
   1. open the relaxed structures in pymol (under ``relax/<my dir>/<PDB>.pdb``) and drop the file ``pymol_pSUFERed/<my dir>/<PDB>/load_struct.pml`` on the session.
   2. open the ``pymol_pSUFERed/master.pse`` to see all pdbs in the same pymol session.